Testimonials

 (,)

-It is great coming in today.
-We have a lot of confidence in Montessori, but we are in some ways taking a leap of faith.
 Today just reinforces what we believed a Montessori classroom is like and it is wonderful.
 The Directresses have so much confidence in the children and the children prove themselves and prove the confidence is justified.

 Ann-Marie Hardiman, Board Member, Drumnigh Montessori Primary School,